 UN votes on Ukraine's ‘territorial integrity’

-The UN General Assembly has adopted a non-binding resolution accusing Moscow of an “attempted illegal annexation” and calling on member states to ignore the results of referendums in four former eastern Ukrainian regions to join Russia.
+The UN General Assembly has adopted a non-binding resolution accusing Moscow of an “attempted illegal annexation” and calling on member states to ignore the results of referendums in four former east Ukrainian regions on joining Russia.

 Wednesday’s 143-5 vote followed the General Assembly’s refusal on Monday to use secret ballots, as requested by Russia, amid pressure from the US and its allies to join them in condemning Moscow for the accessions.
 Russia's UN Ambassador Vassily Nebenzia had argued that for many countries “it may be very difficult” to express their views publicly.

-Despite that pressure, four nations joined Russia in voting against the UN resolution, including Belarus, Syria, Nicaragua and North Korea.
-Among those 35 abstaining were China and India, as well as South Africa, Pakistan, Thailand, Cuba, Vietnam, Armenia and Algeria.
+Despite that pressure, four nations joined Russia in voting against the UN resolution, namely Belarus, Syria, Nicaragua and North Korea.
+There were 35 abstentions including China, India, South Africa, Pakistan, Thailand, Cuba, Vietnam, Armenia and Algeria.

-Before launching its military operation in Ukraine in February, Russia recognized the sovereignty of two Donbass regions, the Donetsk (DPR) and Lugansk (LPR) People’s Republics, arguing that the central power in Kiev has for far too long failed to represent and protect people living there.
-Residents of two other regions, Kherson and Zaporozhye, also voted by wide margins in public referendums last month to declare independence and join Russia.
-President Vladimir Putin signed the unification treaties with the four new Russian regions on October 5.
+Before launching its military operation in Ukraine in February, Russia recognized the sovereignty of the Donetsk (DPR) and Lugansk (LPR) People’s Republics, arguing that Kiev had failed to represent and protect people living there.
+Residents of two other regions, Kherson and Zaporozhye, also voted by wide margins in public referendums to declare independence and join Russia.
+President Vladimir Putin signed unification treaties with the four new Russian regions on October 5.

 The UNGA condemned those plebiscites as “illegal,” saying the four regions are temporarily occupied because of Russian aggression, in violation of Ukraine’s territorial integrity and sovereignty.
-Wednesday’s resolution calls on all nations and the UN to refuse recognition of the accessions.
+Wednesday’s resolution calls on all nations and the UN to refuse to recognize the regions as parts of Russia.

 Moscow argued the referendums were the only legitimate way for people to exercise their right for self-determination and be protected from their former government.
 In a recent speech, Putin cited “an inherent right sealed in Article 1 of the UN Charter, which directly states the principle of equal rights and self-determination of peoples.”